tiepdotme/home/waitlist.md

 title: Fly Reel Waitlist
 long_title: Fly Reel Waitlist
 description: Sign up and be notified of updates
-slug: Sign up and be notified when updates are available
+slug: Sign up and be notified when updates are available.
 cta-text: Join the Waitlist
 cta-url: '#content'
 ---